QuState/PhastFT/README.md

 if the CPU spends most of the time just waiting on memory anyway!

 [Notes on FFTs for implementers](https://fgiesen.wordpress.com/2023/03/19/notes-on-ffts-for-implementers/) is a good read if you want to understand the trade-offs on modern hardware.
-The author is not affiliated with PhastFT.
+Its author is not affiliated with PhastFT.

 The trade-offs we chose are: